hopetambala/SI664-docs/exercises/assignment_v8p2.md

 ### 5.4 Stage, commit and push changes to Github
 Follow the Github guide for [macOS](../github/github-mac.md) or [Windows](../github/github-win.md) and after installing and configuring Git, stage, commit and push all changes to your Github `heritagesites` repo.

+:warning: Before pushing code to your Github repo, pull the three secret key values out of `settings.py` and store them either as environment variables or in a `mysite/secrets.py` file.
+See the [Github guide](../github) for directions.

 After pushing your code changes to Github take a screenshot of your repo's home page.
 Rename the screenshot